sourcegraph/handbook/content/departments/people-talent/talent/index.md

 - Engagment Surveys
 - Pulse Surveys
+- What we do with survey results

 ### How we manage performance

-- 360-Impact Review Process
-  - Methodology
-  - Goal Setting and Expectations
-  - Eligibility
-  - Evaluation Cadence
-  - Review Schedule
-  - Talent Assessment Framework
-    - Skills-based
+- Our expectations from managers
-    - Values-based
+  - Coaching from managers
-    - Performance & Values Rating Definitions
-    - Guidance for Performance Ratings
+  - Performance improvement plan process
-  - Impact Review Questions
+- Our formal performance review process
+  - Why we do performance reviews
+  - When we do performance reviews
-- Enablement
+  - What we measure
+  - The questions we ask
+  - How we use the results
-  - How to write an effective self and peer review (Coming Soon)
+  - Training: how to write an effective review (Coming Soon)

 ### Relocation/address changes